 Do I need to take the GRE?
 The GRE is optional for most programs.
 Please review department websites to determine if the program requires GRE Test Scores.

 Do I need to take the TOEFL or IELTS?
 These test score reports are optional.
-An official test score is highly recommended for PhD program applicants because working as a Teaching Assistant is part of their training.

 Should I review the department websites?
 Yes, you should take time to review the information regarding the graduate programs and admissions requirements that can be found on the department websites.
 Departments may have additional information that they require during the application process.

 When is the deadline for applications?
 Deadlines for each program are different.
 Make sure to check the deadline schedule.
 The deadline time is 11:59 PM Eastern time zone on the date that is given for the program